fredhutchio/git_github_intro/class1.md

 ## Branches

 Another feature that you may choose to integrate into your workflow is the use of branches.
-Your primary, or default, branch is named "master".
+Your primary, or default, branch is named "main".

+> Before summer 2020,
+> the default branch in Git and GitHub was called "master" instead of "main."
+> It's also possible for the owner of a repository to change thename of the default branch.
+> This knowledgemay be useful when you start looking at other people's code!

 Creating a new branch provides a parallel version which allows you to experiment with changes.
 It provides the opportunity to make and test changes, after which you can choose to merge the those changes back to your original branch.
-Some people choose to create new branches for every new part of a project in their repository, only merging back to "master" when they are satisfied with the completed work.
+Some people choose to create new branches for every new part of a project in their repository, only merging back to "main" when they are satisfied with the completed work.
 Other times,
 you may choose to work in a separate branch if you are trying something that has a chance of not working, and you don't want to risk eventually needing to undo previous commits.